masternodeh/0-docs/docs/relay/relaylaunch.md

 Supply: 10 millions tokens
 Initial price: $ZERO price multiplied by 100
 Initial marketcap: Same as $ZERO

+All the information regarding tokenomics is on https://medium.com/@OfficialZeroDex/fdcc1924eae9

 __How the bridge fees will be used:__